Graduate possibilities start with us

 At our Virginia site, we offer free parking, access to electric charging stations, on-site showers, lockers and bike facilities for your end of trip needs.

-Our CopperString 2032 rotational placements are located at our new Bowen Hills office.
+Our Major Projects and CopperString 2032 rotations are located at our new Bowen Hills office.

 • Dual Bachelor of Engineering and Business, Science, IT, Computer Science or Data Science